-There are several ways you can order your repeat medication.
-We ask for 48 hours for your request to be processed.
+There are several ways you can order your repeat medication, we do ask for at least 48 hours for your request to be processed.

-Patients on repeat medication will be asked to see a doctor once a year to review these regular medications.
+Patients on repeat medication will be asked to see a doctor or speak to the Surgery Pharmacist once a year to review these regular medications.
 A notification should appear on your repeat slip.

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

 Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).